 “I have a feeling that the content is in English—if it was Emily who wrote it.
 A key would help, but I think any reasonably sophisticated frequency analysis should be able to crack it.
 My system in Seattle could do it.
-I’ll use my phone to capture each page and then send them via my laptop to my server,” said Mary, as she took out her phone.
+I’ll use my phone to capture each page and then send them to my server,” Mary said as she took out her phone.
 “You must be tired of hearing me say it—I’m hungry again.”

 “I’ll make us some lunch.
 Is tomato soup and grilled cheese OK?” asked Tina.

 “That sounds wonderful,” said Sean, “I’ll give you a hand.”

 “Yummy.
 I’m going to look at this some more,” said Mary, “I'll be there by the time lunch is ready, thanks.”

 In the kitchen, Tina and Sean began to make lunch.
 As he opened the soup cans, Sean looked at Tina and said: “This is just like when I was little, isn’t it, Tina?”

 “The bread is better… ” Tina said as she buttered, “… and the cheese.
 No more Wonderbread and Velveeta.
 The tomato soup hasn’t changed, though, but I usually add some basil,” Tina put the sandwiches on the griddle.
 “Sean, do you think Mary is up to this?
 She seems to be aware of what she’s doing, but I’d feel terrible if anything bad happened to her.”